pablodecm/phd_thesis/src/104_chapter_4.md

 methods exist [@NoceWrig06], e.g. using second-order derivative information.
 The previous flavour of gradient descent is often referred as batch gradient descent, because the whole learning set $S$ is used to compute the parameter updates at each step.
-The previous method can be very computationally demanding when the number of observations in $S$ is large and the computation of the gradient of the loss is costly.
+Batch gradient descent can be very computationally demanding when the number of observations in $S$ is large and the computation of the gradient of the loss for each labelled observation is costly.
 In addition, batch gradient descent is a deterministic optimisation method and likely to get stuck at a local minima if the optimisation surface is non-convex.